isomerpages/moe-tampinessec/index.md

 description: Brief site description here
 image: /images/tpss.png
 permalink: /
-notification: This website is under construction.
+notification: Our school's website is currently being updated after migration to a new platform.
+Thank you for your patience.
 sections:
   - hero:
       background: /images/hero banner.gif